Soar to Success with the Thompson Scholars Program

 What is the Thompson Scholars Program?

-- This is a hybrid program that includes both an online component and a 9-day in-person session.
-It focuses on strengthening math and chemistry skills, particularly algebra, to help students interested in professional healthcare programs—such as medical or dental school—build a strong foundation and get ahead academically.
+- This is a 14-day in-person program, that focuses on strengthening math and chemistry skills, particularly algebra, to help students interested in professional healthcare programs—such as medical or dental school—build a strong foundation and get ahead academically.

 - The math portion of the program covers material from MATH 1130: College Algebra, with the goal of preparing students to test out of the course.
 If successful, they can skip taking it in the fall and instead enroll directly in MATH 1830: Basic Calculus or MATH 1730: Combined Precalculus.

-- The chemistry portion of the program takes place during the final two days of the in-person session.
+- The chemistry portion of the program takes place during the final three days of the program.
 It is designed to help students transition from high school to college-level chemistry by reinforcing foundational concepts, connecting math to chemistry, and introducing effective study strategies.

-- The in person component of this program is a combination of lectures, small group interactions, practice and homework using computer-based software, and tutoring.
+- The program is a combination of lectures, small group interactions, practice and homework using computer-based software, and tutoring.

 - This program requires students to complete an exit exam for the Math component at the end of the course.
 The exam will determine whether a student is eligible to register into MATH 1830: Basic Calculus or MATH 1730: Combined Precalculus based on the students professional interest and/or major.

 - All students accepted into the program will be pre-registered as a cohort into General Chemistry I, ensuring they have a guaranteed seat in the course.
-This placement is secured regardless of how they perform on the Math exit exam, providing students with a smooth transition into their first semester of college-level science coursework.
+This placement is secured as long as they pass the Math exit exam, providing students with a smooth transition into their first semester of college-level science coursework.

 - This program does not provide college credit.

-- Is an exclusive opportuniy for future doctors and dentists.
+- Is an exclusive opportunity for future doctors and dentists.
 This selective summer bridge program builds the foundation you need to thrive in UTC’s rigorous pre-health curriculum.

 How can it help me?